The 4 Different Types of Podcasts

 When podcasting first came on the scene, there was a flurry of speculation concerning the future of radio and if podcasting would remain as a viable method of consuming audio content.

-Podcasts are on the rise with the number of podcast listeners increasing 23% in a year.
-Put another way, from 2016 to 2017, the number of podcast listeners jumped from 13 million to 16 million, and those numbers are only set to grow over the coming years.
+Podcasts are on the rise with the number of US podcast listeners increasing 16% in a year.
+Put another way, the number of people listening to podcasts on a weekly basis has more than doubled since 2016.

-So what makes a podcast resonate with its listeners and keep them tuning in week after week?
-It’s a combination of the format of the podcast, and the vocal qualities of the podcast host.
-Taking a look at the attributes of some of the most popular podcasts and their hosts can help you discover how you can turn your podcast into a widely listened to show.
+In fact, it’s a combination of the podcast format and the vocal qualities of the podcast host.
+Taking a look at the attributes of some of the most popular podcasts and their hosts can help you discover how you can turn your podcast into a widely listened-to show.

-Here are some of the different types of podcasts you can emulate, the most top-rated podcasts available on iTunes and the vocal qualities and styles of the podcast hosts that make them so engaging and make them good interviewers.
+Here are some of the different types of podcasts you can emulate, the most popular shows on podcast charts, and the vocal qualities and styles of the podcast hosts that make them good interviewers.

-Note: This list is not all encompassing, but it is a great start into the world of podcasting.
+Note: This list isn’t all-encompassing, but can serve as a great entry point into the world of podcasting.